-- One administrative liaison ex officio - o 29 faculty members (including the three officers above) - One Classified Professional liaison ex officio - One student representing the DASB ex officio - One faculty member ex officio from the FA
+- One administrative liaison ex officio (non-voting advisory) - o 29 faculty members (including the three officers above) - One Classified Professional liaison ex officio (non-voting advisory) - One student representing the DASG ex officio - One faculty member ex officio from the FA (non-voting advisory)

-- o Representative Senators serve for two-year renewable terms. - o The president serves a one-year renewable term. - o The vice president serves a two-year renewable term. - o The executive Secretary/Treasurer serves a three-year renewable term. - Ex officio members serve terms determined by the office of their position in the organization or their work unit at the college.
+- o Representative Senators serve for two-year renewable terms. - o The president serves a one-year renewable term. - The vice president serves a two-year renewable term. - o The executive Secretary/Treasurer serves a three-year renewable term. - Ex officio members serve terms determined by the office of their position in the organization or their work unit at the college.

-- Formal Votes - Consensus - Collaborative Problem-Solving for Equity and Justice: A 6-Step Model - Officers as referred by the Executive Committee (e.g. summer committee appointments)
+- Formal Votes - Consensus - o Collaborative Problem-Solving for Equity and Justice: A 6-Step Model - Officers as referred by the Executive Committee (e.g. summer committee appointments)